A summary of the SDSI Mediation Process

 1. Agreement between parties to mediate

 There must be an agreement between the parties to submit the dispute to mediation.
-Please click on the link “using SDSI” to see the various forms such an agreement can take.
+Please go to the ‘forms’ section to see type of agreement needed.

 2. Filing of Forms with SDSI

 A request to mediate must be filed with SDSI secretariat.
 Once received, the secretariat will instruct and advise on the next steps including the opportunity for reply/submissions of information in advance of the mediation.